 Twelfth in Bare Necessities - Zero Waste India’s series on SDGs in relation to zero waste, circular economy methodology and sustainability is Goal 12: Responsible Consumption and Production.

 Similarly, food waste is a complex issue that needs a concerted effort to be consumed in more sustainable measures.
 The current food system “exerts a considerable impact on the environment.
-It drives deforestation and biodiversity loss, contributes to greenhouse gas emissions and accounts for 70 percent of water withdrawls” (source).
-This is a problem that affects every individual on the planet no matter where one is standing but has the potential to disproportionately affect locations with larger societal inequalities- “almost 2 billon people go hungry or undernourished” (source) across the globe.
+It drives deforestation and biodiversity loss, contributes to greenhouse gas emissions and accounts for 70 per cent of water withdrawals” (source).
+This is a problem that affects every individual on the planet no matter where one is standing but has the potential to disproportionately affect locations with larger societal inequalities- “almost 2 billion people go hungry or undernourished” (source) across the globe.